BartoszPiotrowski/stateful-premise-selection-with-RNNs/README.md

 	training,
 * `OPENNMT` is a path to OpenNMT,
-* `NOTATION` is either `standard` or `prefix` -- type of notation we want to use as source for NMT model
+* `NOTATION` is either `standard` or `prefix` -- type of notation we want to use as source for the NMT model.

 Final preprocessing:
 ```